7 Great Kitchen Island Lighting Ideas

 If you conducted a “kitchen island lighting ideas” survey among lots of interior designers, the odds are, the most common response would be the rule of three.
 The use of three pendants in a row to light up the island has been a gold standard in kitchen design.
 While the number may seem arbitrary, this arrangement not only provides adequate illumination when sized correctly, but it also creates a soft, visual balance.

 - The type of pendant you choose for the kitchen is largely dependent on the size of the island.
-Select a pendant that when featured in threes occupies the length of the island while also leaving about 12-18” of space in between.
+Select a pendant that, when featured in three, occupies the length of the island, leaving about 20" - 36” of space in between each pendant, and 10"- 18" in from the outside edges of the island.

 - Don’t let the pendants block your sight.
 To make sure you’ve got a clear view, suspend pendants either 72” from the floor or 30-36” above the island’s countertop.